 Hormonal or menstrual headaches are cause by the drop in estrogen just before your menses (period).
 They are often called menstrual migraines because they share many of the same characteristics and treatments, and are often considered by doctors to be a kind of migraine.

 Who is at risk?
-Women.
-Particularly women who are prone to migraines, but a history of other types of migraines is not necessary to get menstrual headaches.
+People who menstruate.
+Particularly people who are prone to migraines, but a history of other types of migraines is not necessary to get menstrual headaches.

 Symptoms of menstrual headaches are head pain just before or at the start of your period.
 The pain is usually described as throbbing, and will generally occur on one side of the head and/or face and may be accompanied by nausea or vomiting, sensitivity to light and sound, sensitivity to movement, and may be preceded by an aura.